 Bipolar disorder is known for shifts in mood.
 People with the disorder go from manic or hypomanic to depression to remission in a mostly unpredictable pattern.
 These are just moods.
 They are not constant.
 They are not permanent aspects of a persons personality.
 Recognizing personality traits consistent in those with bipolar disorder may be important to predicting the course and severity of their illness.
-New research has come closer to confirming that there are three personality traits that those with bipolar disorder tend to have more than the general population.

 There are hundreds of personality traits that can be used to describe a person.
 Are they adventurous or risk-aversive?
 What about innovative, intelligent, forgetful or disorganized?
 Rather than study each of the traits individually, psychologists have divided personality traits into five different categories, often called the Big 5.
 These are extraversion, agreeableness, openness, conscientiousness and neuroticism.
 Each of these acts as an umbrella to the other hundreds of traits.